 It is possible that cytolytic peptides may play a secondary role in a spider's extracorporeal digestion of its prey but it is now widely believed that

 these peptides mainly have a useful antimicrobial role when present in a spider's venom.
-The suggested mode of action of these peptides on cell bembranes described
+The suggested mode of action of these peptides on cell membranes described

-above applies not only to the eukayrotic cells of animals but also to the prokaryotic cell walls of bacteria.
+above applies not only to the eukaryotic cells of animals but also to the prokaryotic cell walls of bacteria.
 On this basis it is proposed that these

 peptides have an antiseptic role during the digestion of prey but also help keep the fangs and mouth parts free of pathogenic microorganisms.

 (5) Histolytic enzymes.
 At the time of writing of this page the only spiders proven to have venom with the ability to induce long-lasting skin

 lesions in humans are Loxosceles species (Family Sicariidae, the recluse or fiddle-back spiders).
 Loxosceles venom

 contains phospholipases and hyaluronidase but also sphingomyelinase D and this last enzyme is considered to be the primary reason why some victims